Capturing Bugs

 • Developer context -- console logs, network requests, and user actions are captured automatically just like in regular tabs.

-Captures made in Incognito windows appear in your Crosscheck dashboard alongside captures from regular browser windows.
-There is no difference in how Incognito captures are handled.
+Checks made in Incognito windows appear in your Crosscheck dashboard alongside checks from regular browser windows.
+There is no difference in how Incognito checks are handled.

 Important Notes